earthboundkid/Watsuji-and-Aesthetics/D Bibliography.md

 * Dale, Peter. _The Myth of Japanese Uniqueness_.
 Oxford, 1986.

 * Danto, Arthur.
 “The Appreciation and Interpretation of Works of Art.”
-In *The Philosophical Disenfranchisement of Art* by Arthur Danto, 23--46.
+In *The Philosophical Disenfranchisement of Art*, by Arthur Danto, 23--46.
 Columbia University Press, 1986.

 * ⎯⎯⎯.
 “The Artworld.”
 In *Aesthetics and the Philosophy of Art*, edited by Peter Lamarque and Stein Haugom Olsen, 27--34.
 Blackwell, 2004.